Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Method

-where $\beta$ is a scaling factor.
+where ${\mathbf{t}'}_{\text{eval}}$ and ${\mathbf{t}'}_{j}$ indicate text feature of evaluation class and learned class $j \in \{1, \ldots, C\}$ from pre-trained VLMs and $\text{sim}$ denotes cosine similarity.
+Using these distance metrics, we compute the coefficient $\alpha_{\text{eval}}$ as follows: where $\beta$ is a scaling factor.
 The equation indicates a preference for pre-adapter features when the text feature distance from learned classes is large, and for trained TA when it is small.
 The condition of $d^{\text{nn}}_{\text{eval}} > \epsilon$, where $\epsilon$ is a small value set at $0.05$, serves to treat an evaluation class that is very similar to the base class as identical.
 This adaptive $\alpha_{\text{eval}}$ enables flexible use of general and task-specific knowledge.

-Although $\alpha_{\text{eval}}$ is calculated class-wisely, it also relates to the target domain and its corresponding RTD.
-In domains with high RTD, class features are typically less separable in the text embedding space.
-Consequently, domains like EuroSAT exhibit low class distances, while those with low RTD, like Stanford Cars, display high class distances.
-Figure~\ref{fig:alpha_graph} demonstrates that the optimal ${\alpha}$, used in Eq.~\eqref{eq:alpha} and Table~\ref{tab:motif_ensemble}, is strongly correlated with the distance between class features.
-This relationship between class distance and the optimal $\alpha$ suggests that $\alpha_{\text{eval}}$ can effectively represent transfer difficulty.
+Moreover, since text embeddings are usually pre-calculated~\cite{radford2021learning}, this adaptive coefficient incurs only a minor computational overhead.

-Additionally, to further improve the performance, we also employ an ensemble technique for the visual encoder that combines the visual feature of the pretrained VLM ($\mathbf{z}'$) with the task-adapted VLMs ($\mathbf{z}$) as follows:
+\paragraph{\textbf{Vision Ensemble.}} Additionally, to further improve the performance by leveraging more general knowledge of the pretrained VLMs, we can also employ an ensemble technique for the visual encoder that combines the visual feature of the pre-trained VLM ($\mathbf{z}'$) with the task-adapted VLMs ($\mathbf{z}$) as follows: $\bar{\alpha}$, the mean value of $\alpha_{\text{eval}}$, is used for image ensemble since class-specific $\alpha_{\text{eval}}$ cannot be applied at the image level.